 We have a strange misconception about parenting that it should be easy.
 That mothers should be able to seamlessly work full time or part time, run the household, look after their health and happiness, be on top of their finances, maintain healthy relationships and just be calm, happy, fun, energetic and consistent parents all the time.
 But this is not the reality that befalls 99.9% of mothers in this world.
 Due to the fact the expectations do not meet reality, motherhood is often a shock for many new mums.
 Mothers can easily become confused about why it seems so tiring, difficult or not as seamless as expected and therefore can be left asking themselves regularly “why can’t I cope as well as I expected I would???”

-But what if mothers were able to alter expectations and become more prepared for motherhood as a result?
+But what if mothers were able to alter expectations and become more prepared for motherhood for their new baby as a result?

 Having the right expectations